Note on cohomology rings of spherical varieties and volume polynomial: Introduction

-In analogy with the toric geometry, we call the polytope $\Delta_{\s}(X, L)$, the {\it Newton polytope of $(X, L)$}.
+In analogy with toric geometry, we call the polytope $\Delta_{\s}(X, L)$, the {\it Newton polytope of $(X, L)$}.

+{It follows from the theory of Bialynicki-Birula that a smooth spherical variety $X$ has a paving by (complex) affine spaces}.
+Hence there is a ring isomorphism between $H^*(X, \z)$ and the Chow ring $CH^*(X)$.
+Then {the Picard group $\Pic(X)$ can be identified with $H^2(X, \z)$ and the real span of $\Pic(X)$ is $H^2(X, \r)$}.

-Unlike the toric case, the cohomology ring of a projective spherical variety, in general, is not generated in degree $2$ (for example the Grassmannian of $2$-planes in $\c^4$).
-Let $A$ denote the subalgebra of the cohomology ring of a projective spherical variety $X$ generated by degree $2$ elements.
-In this note, we use the Alexeev-Brion-Okounkov formula (\ref{eqn-deg-introduction}) for the degree, to we give a description of the graded algebra $A$, provided that this subalgebra satisfies Poincare duality.
-This description is in terms of volume of Newton polytopes (Theorem \ref{thm-main}).
+Unlike the toric case, the cohomology ring of a projective spherical variety, in general, {is not generated in degree $2$, and in particular by the Chern classes of line bundles} (for example the Grassmannian of $2$-planes in $\c^4$).
+Let $A$ denote the subalgebra of the cohomology ring of a projective spherical variety $X$ generated by {the Chern classes of line bundles}.
+In this note, we use the Alexeev-Brion-Okounkov formula (\ref{eqn-deg-introduction}) for the degree, to give a description of the graded algebra $A$, provided that this subalgebra satisfies Poincare duality.
+This description is in terms of volumes of Newton polytopes (Theorem \ref{thm-main}).
 It is a direct generalization of the Khovanskii-Pukhlikov description of the cohomology ring of a smooth projective toric variety (\cite{Kh-P}).
-It will follow from a general theorem in commutative algebra which asserts that certain algebras can be realized as a quotient of the algebra of differential operators with constant coefficients (Theorem \ref{thm-comm-alg}).
+It will follow from a general theorem in commutative algebra which asserts that certain algebras can be realized as a quotient of the algebra of differential operators with constant coefficients (Theorem \ref{thm-comm-alg}). {As far as the author knows there are no examples of a variety known such that the subalgebra generated by the Chern classes of line bundles does not satisfy Poincare duality}.

+It is well-known that the cohomology ring of the complete flag variety $G/B$ is generated by {the Chern classes of line bundles}.
+Thus our result in particular gives a description of the cohomology ring of $G/B$ in terms of the volumes of polytopes (Corollary \ref{cor-G/B}).
+It is interesting to note that this way, we arrive at analogous descriptions for the cohomology rings of toric varieties and the flag variety $G/B$.
+This description of the cohomology ring of $G/B$ coincides with Borel's description via a theorem of Kostant \cite{Kostant}.
+It states that if $P$ is the polynomial which is the product of equations of the hyperplanes perpendicular to the roots, then the ideal of differential operators annihilating $P$ is generated by the $W$-invariant operators.

+{As another example we get a description of the cohomology ring of the variety of complete conics in terms of volume of polytopes.
+It is not hard to see that this description coincides with the classical description of this cohomology in terms of generators and relations (Section \ref{ex-complete-conics}).}